phamvanquoc1990/event-table-edit/README.md

 # Event Table Edit
 Event Table Edit (abbrev.
 ETE) is a free and open source table plugin for Joomla 2.5, 3.x and above (original author: Manuel Kaspar, continuation: Matthias Gruhn).
 With the plugin, you can create a responsive, editable table with CSV import and export function and XML export/import for table settings.
 It also has a full rights management (Joomla ACL).
-You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal-calendar-files for both in the attachment.
+You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal calendar files for both in the attachment.
 As it is based on a CSS-template, the layout of the table can be changed easily.
 The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw plugins (https://github.com/filamentgroup/tablesaw).

-Download latest version 4.4.2 (since 20.01.2017): https://github.com/Theophilix/event-table-edit/archive/master.zip
+Download latest version 4.5 (since 25.03.2017): https://github.com/Theophilix/event-table-edit/archive/master.zip

 Demo site for backend and frontend (includes appointment table): http://demo.eventtableedit.com

 ## I Features:

 - Editable table (insert pictures, BBCode...)
-- Sorting options
+- Sorting options (A-Z, Z-A, natural sorting is used)
 - Choice of layout mode (stack, swipe, toggle) for enhanced responsiveness
 - Multiple appointment booking function with confirmation email and ICAL calendar (.ics file) attachment
 - Complete rights management (Joomla ACL: add/delete rows, edit cells, rearrange rows, administer table from frontend)